Experienced & Affordable Manhattan Child Support Lawyers

 Can the Family Court Order Spousal (Marital) Support?

 Yes.
 A divorce filing isn’t required.
 Family Court judges can issue temporary or ongoing spousal-support (marital-support) orders under Article 4 of the Family Court Act.
+Such expertise ensures that legal rights are upheld during and after the hearing.
+This allows separated spouses—especially those with children—to obtain support without starting a Supreme Court divorce case.

-How Should You Prepare for a Child-Support Hearing?
+Hw Do You Prepare for a Child-Support Hearing?

 1. Gather tax returns, W-2s, pay stubs, and proof of any other income.